-From the Desk of Joseph Clay – Author Weekly Writing Update #5-17
+Section: From the desk of Joseph Clay #5

 Hello again.
 This week I’m going to focus on the manuscript that should be heading across the big pond to the editor by the end of February or early March.
 I figure it’s about time Clare―my editor/proofreader and the owner of Human Voices Editorial Services―gets it back, since I had the first review from her in August of last year.
 I’ll start from the beginning.

 The characters in Demons of the Jungle and Witch’s Dilemma came from the first manuscript I wrote, West on the East – Noon Judgement.
 I won’t spend a lot of time telling you about how that book or the manuscript review went.
 To read all about that, visit ‘Numbers to Words: My Journey from Engineering to Writing’.

 Last year, while Witch’s Dilemma was going through editing, proofreading, formatting and all that goes into the final stages of getting a book published, I went back and dug out West on the East – Noon Judgement from the file cabinet.
 The process of dividing it up into several shorter stories began.
 From there, I placed the stories into two different series, with the first series called ‘The New Era’, and the first book in that series titled Rise from the Ruins.